 Lake Butler is a very small city located in the state of Florida.
 With a population of 1,845 people and two constituent neighborhoods, Lake Butler is the 363rd largest community in Florida.

-Lake Butler is a decidedly white-collar city, with fully 86.23% of the workforce employed in white-collar jobs, well above the national average.
+Lake Butler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lake Butler is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lake Butler who work in office and administrative support (20.80%), law enforcement and fire fighting (13.34%), and sales jobs (9.47%).
+There are especially a lot of people living in Lake Butler who work in office and administrative support (15.27%), food service (10.37%), and law enforcement and fire fighting (8.79%).

 The most common language spoken in Lake Butler is English.
 Other important languages spoken here include Spanish and Gujarathi.